j9t/little-books/manuscript/html-css-frameworks.md

   - Announcements (low-volume essentials which should go to the developers and users lists, too)
 * Trackers for live implementations (to monitor how the respective framework is being used)

 Framework sites and announcement lists are particularly noteworthy, as they pay dividends to framework owners and developers.
-Sites serve as hubs for information and documentation.
+Sites also serve as hubs for information and documentation.
 Announcement lists are indispensable to inform about new releases, and to guide framework users.

 Support also falls into the logistics category.
-It does not get more attention here because, for one, we “embed” support at several landmarks along the way—in quality goals and principles, in documentation and logistics—and for another, support is more of a tangential topic that depends on the complexity and context of the framework and the problems it tries to solve.
+It doesn’t get more attention here because, for one, we integrate support along the way—in quality goals and principles, in documentation and logistics—and for another, support is more of a tangential topic that depends on the complexity and context of the framework and the problems it tries to solve.

 D> To repeat, for expert framework development, we need to pay special attention to:
 D>